Chita Rivera: Career

-1951-1993
+1951–1993: Breakthrough and stardom

 In 1951, Rivera accompanied a friend to the audition for the touring company of Call Me Madam starring Elaine Stritch and ended up winning the role herself.
-She followed this by landing roles in other Broadway productions such as Guys and Dolls, Can-Can, Mr. Wonderful starring Sammy Davis, Jr., and Seventh Heaven and dancing on The Maurice Chevalier Special in 1956.
-In 1957, she was cast in the role which was destined to make her a Broadway star, the firebrand Anita in West Side Story.
+She followed this by landing roles in other Broadway productions such as Guys and Dolls, Can-Can, Mr. Wonderful starring Sammy Davis Jr., and Seventh Heaven and dancing on The Maurice Chevalier Special in 1956.
+In 1957, she was cast as Anita in West Side Story, the role which would make her a Broadway star.

 In 1960, Rivera was nominated for a Tony Award for creating the role of Rose in Bye Bye Birdie opposite Dick Van Dyke.
 She appeared three times on The Ed Sullivan Show and won raves for her performance on Broadway and in London opposite Peter Marshall, but was passed over for the film version where the role was played by Janet Leigh.
 In 1963, Rivera was a guest on The Judy Garland Show and was cast opposite Alfred Drake in Zenda.
 The Broadway-bound musical closed on the road but in 1964, Rivera returned to Broadway in Bajour and television in The Outer Limits.
+After seeing her perform in the musical, music producer Norman Petty approached her in New York and inquired about recording with him.
+Her first single was released in 1965 on the Dot Records label, with a second single issued in 1966.
+Making a trip to Petty's studio in Clovis, New Mexico in 1966, she was backed by The Fireballs for a full album of Buddy Holly cover songs, but the project went unreleased.